 The Darragh Company Headquarters is located in the East Village at 1401 East 6th Street.
 From its inception in 1906 until now, the Darragh Company, and the family for which it is named, has been integral to the building of Arkansas.
 From supplying cement used in construction of the State Capitol, to operating agricultural and food divisions, to providing materials and equipment for construction projects throughout the state and region, Darragh has offered their services every step of the way.
 The company also serves electrical, HVAC, and mechanical contractors, and provides equipment rental and repair services along with a variety of building services such as rebar, scaffolding, and firestopping.

 The Distillery was originally built for Kraft Food Co. and recently served as Rock Town Distillery from 2010 to 2018.
-After renovation, the industrial office space holds the corporate office for Rock Dental Brands, a local dental management company with around 100 personnel that specializes in software for the orthodontic industry.
-A coffee shop will be located on site as well.
-The project will be completed in the fall of 2019.
+After renovation, the industrial office space holds the corporate office for Rock Dental Brands, a local dental management company with around 100 personnel that specializes in software for the orthodontic industry along with the locally owned coffee and food Fidel & Co.

 Entegrity is a sustainability and energy services company specializing in the implementation of energy conservation and renewable energy projects and is uniquely qualified to deliver innovative and sustainable solutions to optimize building performance.
 They help their clients realize long-term operational savings by focusing on their needs: selecting the most cost-effective scope, contract structure, and financing strategy available to them.
 Services include energy savings performance contracting, commissioning, energy modeling, building testing, lighting solutions, renewable energy, water conservation, and sustainability consulting.